Barafu/Simpl3d_to_PrintrbotG2/README.md

 and the end script to

     ;SIMPL_END
 You may add other commands too if you are sure they are g2core-compatible.
-A better way would be to create a snipper in the `start` folder.
+A better way would be to create a snippet in the `start` folder.
 ```
 python3 transform.py input.gcode output.gcode
 ```